Defense

 Identification and tracking capacities

-Rapid identification and tracking of objects are critical skills for the drone camera operator.
+Rapid identification and tracking of objects are critical skills for tactical drones camera operator.
 The ability to swiftly discern relevant targets from background noise or clutter facilitates timely decision-making and accurate data collection.
 Furthermore, the operator should be adept at gaining or retaining atmospherics in specific areas of operation, allowing them to distinguish between normal and irregular activities, enhancing situational understanding.
 Advances in Artificial intelligence and analytical software can reduce the cognitive burden on the drone camera operator and automate this process.

 Deep knowledge of the sensor